brodsa/mgv-vorau/README.md

 <br>

 ## UX
-The purpose of the newly designed home page is mainly to enhance the presentation of the choir's activities.
+The purpose of the newly designed homepage is mainly to enhance the presentation of the choir's activities.
 This should attract fans, tourists, and potentially new members of the Choir Vorau.
 In the future, the current members of the choir will also have the opportunity to see a detailed gallery of all past events and concerts.

 ### User Stories

 - **First-Time Visitor Goals**
     - US1: As a first-time visitor, I want to easily navigate through the content of the webpage.
-    - US2: As a first-time visitor, I want to visit the web page on my mobile phone.
+    - US2: As a first-time visitor, I want to visit the webpage on my mobile phone.
     - US3: As a first-time visitor, I want to see samples of the visual or audio presentation of some past concerts.

 - **Returning Visitor Goals**